About Us

 Mamadou Sylla

-Sylla is an environmental activist from Senegal and a member of ASAN, a non-government organisation, working on protecting nature and promoting sustainable tourism.
-Founding member and President of Naturefriends UGB in 2019, the local branch of ASAN at Gaston Berger University, He is currently serving as an advocacy coordinator for the Loss and Damage Youth Coalition.
+Sylla is an environmental activist from Senegal and a member of ASAN, a non-governmental organization focused on nature protection and sustainable tourism.
+He is the founding President of Naturefriends UGB at Gaston Berger University.

 Kevin Mtai

-Kevin is a Kenya climate justice activist and environmentalist co-founder of the Kenya Environmental Action Network and Former event coordinator at MockCop26.
-He is currently the Global Director Coordinator at Earth Uprising and a communications coordinator at the Loss and Damage Youth Coalition.
+Kevin is a Kenya climate justice activist co-founder of the Kenya Environmental Action Network and Former event coordinator at MockCop26, communications coordinator at the Loss and Damage Youth Coalition.

 Paul Chukwuma